 Indirect Costs Principles

 - Persons carrying out projects to which this Policy applies, and the delegates that approve them, must seek to recover all Indirect Costs as determined by the Indirect Cost Recovery Rate Calculation.

 - Delegates must only approve projects to which this policy applies when they are assured that appropriate Indirect Costs are recovered as determined by the Indirect Cost Recovery Rate Calculation.

 - The Indirect Cost Recovery Rate must be calculated for all projects to which this policy applies.

-- The Indirect Cost Recovery Rate Calculation will be reviewed by the Deputy Vice-Chancellor (Research and Innovation), annually before 31 January.
+- The Indirect Cost Recovery Rate, and distribution of funds under this policy, will be reviewed by the Deputy Vice-Chancellor (Research and Innovation), annually before 31 January.

 - The Indirect Cost Recovery Rate is based on all Direct Costs attributed to the project excluding any in-kind personnel costs.

 - The Indirect Cost Recovery Rate represents the minimum recovery rate.
 Seeking an amount greater than the Indirect Cost Recovery Rate is encouraged.

 - For projects where the primary purpose is to provide stipends of scholarships for students the Indirect Cost Recovery Rate is 0%.